-- Up to 10 months prior to program start (mid-July), approved programs will appear on SAO's website.
-No applications are accepted until budget is approved. - 4-9 months prior to program start (August-February), Faculty Leaders and SAO collaborate on marketing through info sessions, class talks, Study Abroad Expo, posters, flyers, etc. - Students must complete their application and pay the application fee by February 14; Students must pay the confirmation deposit by February 28 to confirm their participation. - From February 15, enrollments are evaluated and decisions are made to cancel underenrolled programs.
+- Recruitment - Up to 11 months prior to program start (June), approved programs will appear on SAO's website.
+No applications are accepted until budget is approved. - 4-9 months prior to program start (August-February), Faculty Leaders and SAO collaborate on marketing through info sessions, class talks, Study Abroad Expo, posters, flyers, etc. - Applications are accepted with application fee until February 1; Program deposits must be paid by February 15. - From February 1 enrollments are evaluated and decisions are made to cancel underenrolled programs.
 Programs that have met their enrollment target may still accept applicants, based on vendor deadlines, until March 15 at the latest.

-Pre-departure

-- 3 months prior to registration (January), SAO completes SA-100 and R-52 forms.
+- Pre-departure - 3 months prior to registration (January), SAO completes SA-100 and R-52 forms.
 SAO submits documents to University Accreditation and Registrar for course publication. - SAO purchases faculty flights, makes program payments and prepares travel advances. - Students apply for financial aid, apply for passports, purchase flights, complete all required documentation (vendor documents and health clearance forms), and apply for visas (as needed). - 1-3 months ahead (February-April) students and faculty are prepared through programspecific and general pre-departure orientations. - Students are registered for program courses by SAO and are charged and pay UNT tuition and program fee balance. - Faculty submit final itinerary with complete and updated location and contact details.